Claude Code Plugins

 Line 100: String.upcase(name) # nil here

-- Line 90 called: process_user(user)
+Line 90: process_user(user)

-- Line 80 called: get_user_name(user) # returns user.name
+Line 80: get_user_name(user) # returns user.name

-- Line 70: user = %User{name: nil} # SOURCE: nil created here
+Line 70: user = %User{name: nil} # SOURCE

-Fix at line 70 (source), not line 100 (symptom)
+Fix at line 70, not line 100

 Phase 2: Pattern Analysis

-Goal: Find the pattern before attempting fixes.
+Find the correct pattern before attempting fixes.

-1. Find Working Examples
+1. Find working examples

-Locate similar WORKING code in the same codebase:
+Locate similar WORKING code in same codebase:

 rg "similar_function_name" --type elixir